Chart Color Schemes

 Freshwater - Stratford features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 67.2% of all households, including 26.8% couples with children, 26.2% couples without children, and 13.4% single parent families.
-Non-family households comprise the remaining 32.8%, with lone person households at 28.7% and group households making up 4.2%.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.
+Family households account for 67.2% of all households, including 26.8% couples with children, 26.2% couples without children, and 13.4% single parent families.
+Non-family households constitute the remaining 32.8%, with lone person households at 28.7% and group households comprising 4.2%.
+The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households